afiestas/gluetun-sync/README.md

 ## Configuration

 The service can be configured using JSON, TOML, or YAML configuration files.
-The url and payload fields can be configured using Go template to include either the provided credentials or the port.
+The URL and payload fields can be configured using a Go template to include either the provided credentials or the port.

 - Username